gI0baI/fast-flags/README.md

 ```

 ### Advanced Graphics Quality
-Adds more quality bars from 10 to 21 bars.
+`false` Adds more quality bars from 10 to 21 bars.

 ```json
 {